Graduate Student Induction

 Over the course of the year you will receive information about services and resources to support you in many different ways from various offices and organizations.
 We encourage to you take advantage of all the opportunities to support you throughout your stay at Georgetown University’s home on the Hilltop.

-Click the button below to download the “Welcome to Georgetown Graduate Students” booklet (9.7 MB, 30 pages PDF format)
+Download your copy of the “Welcome to Georgetown Graduate Students” booklet (9.7 MB, 30 pages PDF format)

 2020 Graduate Student Welcome Events

 - Monday, August 24, 2020